 Shields From External Damage

 We know we need to shield our skin from environmental damage, but the same goes for our hair and scalp.
 Shea butter can protect hair follicles from environmental toxins and sun damage.
+For thinning hair, it is also one of the many benefits.

-How To Use Shea Butter For Hair
+How To Use Shea Butter for Damaged Hair

 Due to the heaviness and density of shea butter, most people don’t apply it to their hair as is.
-Instead they mix it with multiple ingredients and create a hair mask.
+Instead, they mix it with multiple ingredients and create a hair mask.
 However, if you don’t want that extra effort then you can always try using shea butter leave-in conditioner or hair mousse.

 How To Store It